 High-Traffic System Design: Scaling to Millions of Users

-- Traffic: Requests per second (RPS)
+- Traffic: Requests per second at peak, not average

-- Users: Concurrent and total users
+- Users: Concurrent connections vs. total registered

 Users → CDN → Load Balancer → App Servers → Cache → Database